pzoliveira/pzoliveira/README.md

 - 👋 Hi, I’m @pzoliveira
 - 👀 I’m interested in coding and learning new stuff
 - 🌱 I’m currently learning Python and AWS for Data Science
-- 💞️ I’m looking to collaborate on developing cool projects
+- 💞️ I’m looking to collaborate on developing of cool projects
 - 📫 How to reach me: pzoliveira@outlook.com

 <!---